scottgonzalez/node-browserstack/readme.md

 * `callback` (`function(error, job)`): A callback to invoke when the API call is complete.
 	* `job`: A [screenshot job object](#screenshot-job-objects) containing [screenshot state objects](#screenshot-state-objects) in place of [browser objects](#browser-objects).

+## Tests

+To run the full test suite, you must have a BrowserStack account.
+Run `npm test` with the `BROWSERSTACK_USERNAME` and `BROWSERSTACK_KEY` environment variables set.

+To run just the lint checks, run `npm lint`.

 ## License

 Copyright Scott González.
 Released under the terms of the MIT license.